mitchweaver/gentoo/README.md

 * package.use, used with hardened profile
 * kernel configs
 * install encrypted ZFS + properly setup GentooLTO without issues
+* musl-hardened patches/workarounds for GentooLTO
+* Stuff for Gentoo on M1 Asahi Linux / general aarch64 shenanigans

 More info to come as I clean this up to make it more presentable.